issalig/galaksija/tsolc_thesis.md

 ### **3.1.1 Microprocessor and Memory**

+The role of the central processing unit (CPU) in the new circuit is fulfilled by the **Z84C0008** integrated circuit from Zilog.
+This is a microprocessor manufactured in CMOS technology in a DIP40 package, which is fully hardware- and software-compatible with the **Z80** microprocessor used in the original Galaksija.

+The **read-only memory (ROM)** (U2) is implemented using a single **32 kB EPROM** (27C256) in CMOS technology.
+The modern chip used here has sufficient capacity to store both the basic operating system and its first extension (thus, this integrated circuit occupies both the **ROM A** and **ROM B** positions in the microprocessor's address space, as shown in Figure 6).
+The upper **24 kB** of the memory remains unused.

+Due to the implementation of the address decoder, the EPROM is enabled (outputs in a low-impedance state) even when the microprocessor attempts to write to the portion of the address space occupied by the EPROM.
+In this case, two devices with low-impedance outputs would be connected to the data bus, potentially causing a short-circuit current that could damage the microprocessor or the EPROM.
+To limit the current in such cases, resistors **R10-R17** are placed between the EPROM's data lines and the data bus.

+The **working memory (RAM)** (U3) consists of an **8 kB SRAM** chip (LH5164D).
+The lower **2 kB** of the memory is unused (this portion of the address space is occupied by peripherals).

 | **Component** | **Type** | **Function** |
 |--------------|---------|-------------|
 | **CPU (U1)** | Zilog Z84C0008 | CMOS version of Z80, fully compatible |
 | **ROM (U2)** | 27C256 (32 KB EPROM) | Stores **ROM A**, **ROM B**, and additional space for expansions |
 | **RAM (U3)** | LH5164D (8 KB SRAM) | Stores program variables and system memory |

+---

 ![imagen](https://github.com/user-attachments/assets/3d0ae99c-00c3-4b8d-9c07-82696e2eee15)